Importance of Gut Health and a Healthy Immune System

 Gut dysbiosis is the imbalance and lack of diversity of the type of gut microbes that live in the gut with the less healthy wanting to take over the good. microbes.

 Kate Scarlata and Patsy Castos two registered dietitians have done a lot of research in the field of gut health and how it is affected by what we eat!
-Here is a little summary from both of their suggestions along with acouple of my blog posts.
+Here is a little summary from both of their suggestions on some of the best foods for gut health.

 - Get adequate fiber naturally from foods. (the types of high fiber foods may vary depending on if you have certain GI conditions).

-- Prebiotics are the preferred carbohydrate foods and are beneficial to feed healthy bacteria.
+- What foods feed good gut health?
+Add prebiotics are the preferred carbohydrate foods and are beneficial to feed healthy bacteria.
 These include rye, Jerusalem artichokes, chicory, barley, onions, garlic and legumes.
 For people with IBS who do not tolerate these foods well, they may benefit from resistant starches like potatoes, corn tortillas, raw oats and green bananas instead.

-- Adding live foods with healthy bacteria like kimchi, yogurt, lactose free yogurt and other foods can also help nurture a healthy gut.
+- Adding live foods with healthy bacteria like kimchi, yogurt, lactose free yogurt and other foods can also help nurture healthy gut bacteria.
 Here is a little more on the Vine Nutrition Blog about fermented foods & their healthy probiotic effects.

-- Eating foods that help reduce inflammation while limiting those foods that increase it have an important role in gut health and immunity.
+- What foods are bad for the gut?
+Eating foods that help reduce inflammation while limiting those foods that increase it have an important role in gut health and immunity.
 I have written a post about inflammation here.

 If you have been diagnosed by your physician to have certain GI conditions like IBS, Celiac, IBD or motility issues. it is important to find a registered dietitian specializing in GI conditions to help you individualize your meal plan to improve gut health and immunity.